 Learn more at the Bursar's Office's IRS 1098-T Tax Form page.

 Financial Aid Refunds

-Please make sure your address is correct on the MYWCC portal.
-CHECKS WILL BE MAILED TO THAT ADDRESS.
+Confirm your mailing address on the MYWCC portal.
+REFUND CHECKS WILL BE MAILED TO THAT ADDRESS.

 ALL Financial Aid checks are mailed using the U.S. Postal Service.
-Please be patient, as delivery can take several weeks.
-Undelivered checks cannot be reissued, until one month, after initial mailing.
+Please be patient, as delivery can take time.
+Checks returned to us by the USPS as undeliverable (because the address is not current/complete) cannot be reissued until one month after the initial mailing date.